NYC Women’s Fund FAQ

 created?

 Yes.
-You can submit a work sample from the last created work and give a detailed description of your prompts, research, work methods, or other materials which will give the panel of clear sense of the upcoming project.
+You can submit a work sample from the last created work and give a detailed description of your prompts, research, work methods or other materials which will give the panel a clear sense of the upcoming project.

 Can Theatre projects be online, or partially online, productions?